openstack/openstack-manuals/doc/image-guide/source/centos-image.rst

 Alternatively, you might want to create a single ext4 partition that is mounted to ``/``, which also works fine.

-If unsure, use the default partition scheme for the installer because no scheme is better than another.
+If unsure, use the default partition scheme for the installer.
+While no scheme is inherently better than another, having the partition that you want to dynamically grow at the end of the list will allow it to grow without crossing another partition's boundary.

 Select installation option
 --------------------------